Sreeram5678/AI-Researcher/ai_researcher_free/SETUP_MAC.md

-# 🍎 AI Researcher Free - Mac Setup Guide
+# 🍎 AI Researcher by Sreeram - Mac Setup Guide

 Quick setup guide specifically for Mac users with 8GB RAM and 256GB storage.